ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 [@tomdale](https://github.com/tomdale) also followed up with contributions to get the Octane vesion of Super Rentals over the line.

-This new version of the tutorial will become a part of the guides when Ember Octane is released.
-You can find both PR's [here](https://github.com/ember-learn/super-rentals/pull/127) and [here](https://github.com/ember-learn/super-rentals/pull/129), if you're interested in taking a look.
+The new Super Rentals tutorial will become a part of the guides when Ember Octane is released.
+For a sneak preview, you can check out the PR's [here](https://github.com/ember-learn/super-rentals/pull/127) and [here](https://github.com/ember-learn/super-rentals/pull/129).

 ---